Not only Turnmoil. Market Volatility, a good (but not easy) way to think about profits

 As a day trader, you should make it a habit to having the VIX index always in your screen.
 It should be the first screen you look at any time before you start trading.
 Doing this will help you understand the market and also give you a forecast of what to expect.

 Avoid key asset classes

 Volatility in the market is caused by a number of macro factors such as a decline in GDP of key countries such as China.
 To stay safe during this time, it is important to avoid key assets that have exposure to the said market.

-Use the Chinese market
+Use the Chinese Market

 China is the most significant market in today’s financial market.
 Their markets open and close hours before the United States market open.
 In many days, what happens in the Chinese market has a direct correlation with what happens when the United States market opens.

 Use the options market

-The options market is an attractive way of trading a volatile market.
+The options market is an attractive way of trading a volatile market (here some tips for your strategy).
 One way of doing this is to buy puts for companies you own or know very well.
 This will help you protect your money in case of a downside.